astroDimitrios/Fortran/1_Notes/7_Memory_Management.md

 nullify(p)
 ```

-Associate and disassociate on same level ie. both in same subroutine.
+Associate and disassociate on same level/scope ie. both in same subroutine.
+Allocate and deallocate in reverse order
+ie. allocate A, B, C, then deallocate C, B, A. This avoids memory defrag.
 `nullify()` does not deallocate if also allocated.
+Ensure you nullify at the end of the scope.

 Code snippet [example](../7_Memory_Manage/pointers.f90).